marduklev/skin.swan-alpha/README.md

 >
 >      4 Home Layouts ( Widgets Only , Netflix Style, * , * ) + unique settings depending on layout
 >      Custom Widget Configuration
->            - set Path ( 'script.skinshortcuts' )
+			 - set path (native)
->            - limit, Sortortder, Sortby, Layouts[8 + ? ] ( 'script.EmbuaryHelper' to have Select Dialog )
+>            - limit, Sortortder, Sortby, Layouts[8 + ? ] ( native + 'script.EmbuaryHelper' for post-define have Select Dialog )
->            Use Custom Background Images + use Custom Color Tint
+>            Use Custom Background Images (+ tint image or use tinted overlay, as layer2)
->            Use Custom Background Overlay Image + use Custom Color Tint
+>            Use Custom Background Overlay Image + use Custom Color Tint ( as layer3 )
->            Use Custom Colors
+>            Use Custom Colors ( 'script.skinhelper.colorpicker' )
 >            - choose predefinded themes
 >            - change the whole colors to fit it your likings
 >      2 VideoInfo Layouts